 Goals should be suitably ambitious relative to the level of the organisation’s reach and potential impact.
 Tesla’s vision has a huge scope.
 A village gardening club may aim, quite nobly, to make their patch the most beautiful in England, but not necessarily to ‘solve the global climate crisis by Christmas.’
 A mission statement must be large enough in scope to be inspiring, but not so large that it becomes ridiculous, and so loses credibility.

-Purpose-driven brands are oriented around a big idea which becomes their raison d’être; the guiding ‘why’ being every decision.
+Purpose-driven brands are oriented around a big idea which becomes their raison d’être; the guiding ‘why’ behind every decision.
 The most successful are able to articulate this key message in a concise and compelling way, which allows it to spread.

 As well as a formal mission statement, and vision of the future, purpose-driven organisations will usually subscribe to a set of codified core values which inform their practice.
 They may reflect ecological concerns, social impact, or ethical and professional standards.
 Such values act as a yardstick against which the activity of the company is measured.
 Just like any other brand, credibility can be lost through a lack of integrity.
 Acting in concert with stated values is especially important, however, for those that claim to be driven by a higher-purpose.
 A scandal that may be shrugged off by another company can severely damage the reputation of a charity, for example.